HPE-Haven-OnDemand/havenondemand-android/README.md

 params.put("entity_type", entities);
 ```

-* `hodApp`: a string to identify a Haven OnDemand API.
+* `hodApp` a string to identify a Haven OnDemand API.
 E.g. "extractentities".
 Current supported apps are listed in the HODApps class.
-* `async`: specifies API call as Asynchronous or Synchronous.
+* `async` specifies API call as Asynchronous or Synchronous.

 *Response:*